Close Menu

 Porcelain veneers have long been a favourite in cosmetic dentistry.
 Made from a durable and stain-resistant ceramic material, they are meticulously crafted to look as close to natural teeth as possible.
 The process of getting porcelain veneers usually involves multiple appointments.

 First, the dentist takes an impression of your teeth, which is sent to a dental lab where the veneers are custom-made.
 In the meantime, temporary veneers may be applied to protect your teeth.
+If you’re concerned about how often temporary crowns fall off, check out this guide from My DDS Supply to learn what to expect and how to care for them properly.
 Once the permanent veneers are ready, they are bonded to your teeth using a special adhesive.
 The result?
 A flawless, natural-looking smile that can last for over a decade with proper care.

 The benefits of porcelain veneers are significant.
 They are incredibly aesthetic, mimicking the translucency and texture of natural teeth.
 Additionally, they are resistant to stains, which means they’ll maintain their bright appearance even if you enjoy coffee or tea regularly.
 Porcelain veneers are also durable, often lasting between 10 to 15 years or longer when cared for properly.